msiebuhr/node-statsd-client/README.md

 This will count responses by status-code (`prefix.<statuscode>`) and the overall response-times.

+It can also measure per-URL (e.g. PUT to `/:user/:thing` will become `PUT_user_thing` by setting the `timeByUrl: true` in the `options`-object:

+    app.use(sdc.helpers.getExpressMiddleware('prefix', { timeByUrl: true }));

+As the names can become rather odd in corner-cases (esp. regexes and non-REST interfaces), you can specify another value by setting `res.locals.statsdUrlKey` at a later point.

 ### Stopping gracefully

 By default, the socket is closed if it hasn't been used for a second (see